webpack/webpack.js.org/src/content/guides/asset-modules.md

 This one will automatically chooses between `resource` and `inline` by a condition.

 Followed by default condition, for all the files with size less than 8kb will be applied `inline` module type, and `resource` otherwise.
-You may customize the condition by the parser options:
+You can change this condition by setting a `parser.dataUrlCondition.maxSize` option on the module rule of your webpack configuration:

 __webpack.config.js__